60 Men’s Bedroom Ideas

 8. Wall Dividers

 Dividing a wide-open space into two separate rooms can be an excellent idea for men’s bedrooms.
 This wall creates a bathroom and bedroom where only one room might’ve stood before.

 If you have the space, this is an easy project to replicate.
-Consider the size spaces you want to create to determine where your wall will be placed.
-Simply construct the wall from 2×4 studs, being sure to nail into the floor and ceiling joists.
-Be sure to cover the studs with drywall before you panel it.
+Consider the size of spaces you want to create to determine where your wall will be placed.
+Simply construct the wall from 2×4 studs, being sure to nail it into the floor and ceiling joists.
+Be sure to cover the studs with drywall before you panel them.
 Even though you won’t be able to see the drywall, this step ensures that noise, moisture, and scents don’t permeate from the bathroom into the bedroom through gaps in the paneling.

-If you’re the type of guy that doesn’t like a lot of fuss or drama in his life, consider a bedroom design like this.
+If you’re the type of guy who doesn’t like a lot of fuss or drama in his life, consider a bedroom design like this.
 Matching your bed, nightstands, shelving, and picture frames is an easy way to decorate your room with some class and style without going overboard and cluttering your space.